 Guys, lately I am struggling so much to find time to write.
 I have so much to do in a day, I’m always exhausted at night, and waking up even earlier will kill me.
-I am also trying to dedicate myself to this blog.
-It’s like a circle: you create an author’s blog to promote your work.
-You don’t work on your manuscript because you’re writing for the blog.
-If you do work on your manuscript, you don’t write on the blog, and won’t be able to promote your work…
+If that’s you, then keep reading.

 1 – List everything you have to do in a day